arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.27.17
+Algebraic datatypes are labeled "algebraic" because we can describe the patterns of argument structures using two basic operations: sum and product.
+For example,

+    datatype Example = First Integer String | Second

+This is a product type because the first data constructor, called "First," takes two arguments.
+It is a sum type because of the pipe, which means there are multiple data constructors (the type is a "sum" of these possibilities).

 ### 03.16.17
 [This is the best tab](https://tabs.ultimate-guitar.com/m/misc_computer_games/legend_of_zelda_-_lost_woods_tab.htm)